kammitama5/kammitama5.github.io/_posts/2017-5-7-Sunday-May-7th.md

    so I went all the way to San Francisco to take a free PCB class, and to attend [Solid](https://www.youtube.com/watch?v=4Ljh8SxUiek&feature=em-uploademail), the O'Reilly conference on hardware and software integration.
-   I missed [Astro Teller's](https://en.wikipedia.org/wiki/Astro_Teller) talk by an hour, because of my flight back :( As it turns out, this guy who was giving the class had a class of 30 ...and a waitlist of 70 people, who were all Googlers, people from Apple, etc.
+   I missed [Astro Teller's](https://en.wikipedia.org/wiki/Astro_Teller) talk by an hour, because of my flight back :( As it turns out, this guy, Matt, who was giving the class had a class of 30 ...and a waitlist of 70 people, who were all Googlers, people from Apple, etc.

    And they said "You have to go to DEF CON!"